-HTML <kbd> Tag
+What is HTML <kbd> Tag?

-Syntax of the <kbd> Tag
+Syntax of the HTML <kbd> Tag

 Examples of HTML <kbd> Tag

-Example 1: Basic Usage of <kbd> Tag
+Example 1: Basic HTML kbd Tag

 <!DOCTYPE html>